 If you are struggling to forgive, as all men do, pray that the Lord would soften your heart and teach you to forgive as completely and freely as He has forgiven you.
 Stare deeply into the pierced hands and feet of your Lord.
 They were pierced for you, for your sin.
 There is God's mercy for us who deserve to be judged and condemned.
-Learn the depth of God's mercy by tasting it in the Holy Communion at the table where Jesus joins Himself to wretches like us.
+Learn the depth of God's mercy by tasting it in the Holy Communion at the table where Jesus joins Himself to wretches like us to give us life and forgiveness and salvation.
 Whatever vengeance needs to be visited, God will visit.
 Pray fervently that no man would have to taste the vengeance of the Almighty God.
 Pray that they, like you, may taste, instead, His mercy and His forgiveness.